brianmcoates/meehan-md/src/pages/blog/2020-06-12-healthy-people-should-not-wear-face-masks.md

 ## The "Hamster Study" is an example of weak science used to support bad recommendations

-Here’s an example of one of the ridiculous studies that public health authorities used to support wearing masks in the community:
+Here’s an example of one of the experimental studies used by some public health authorities to support wearing masks in the community:

 > [Wearing a mask can significantly reduce coronavirus transmission, study on hamsters claims](https://www.cnbc.com/2020/05/19/coronavirus-wearing-a-mask-can-reduce-transmission-by-75percent-new-study-claims.html?__source=sharebar%7Cfacebook&par=sharebar&fbclid=IwAR0RQ962FzgmUuaL2o8epSm9gf2J8iXZttwZzH4gfDwDcPXon54Fn-nho7A)

-Apparently, little bitty hamster masks were on back-order so the researchers substituted mask-like barriers over the cages...and then they conflated the findings to reach a conclusion the study methodology does not support.
-But, in the "age of CoVID", this is what passes for "science."

-Does this study of “masking” hamster cages sound like the kind of scientific evidence that supports the wearing of masks during a pandemic?!
-No. This hamster study does NOT show that masking humans reduces transmission of SARS CoV-2.
-Anyone that uses this study to justify community wearing of masks is extrapolating well beyond the conditions and methodologies of the study.
-Let's just use logic.

-The hamsters were not masked, their cages were "masked."
-The researchers placed barriers between infected and uninfected rodents.
-The experiment was more about walls or barriers than it was masks.
+Does this study of “masking” hamster cages sound like the kind of solid scientific evidence that supports recommendations or mandates for everyone to wear masks during the CoVID-19 pandemic?
+No. The hamsters were not forced to wear tiny hamster surgical masks, their cages were covered with a barrier made of mask-like material. **The experiment was more about walls or barriers than it was masks**.

-The hamsters did not wear little hamster surgical masks, thus, their arterial oxygen saturation was not lowered, nor were they[ re-breathing their own carbon-dioxide](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2044.2006.04767.x) and infectious viral particles.
+The experiment did not create the same conditions experienced by masked humans.
+Placing a cloth barrier on hamster cages is nothing like masking the mouth and nose of humans.
+The way this experiment was set up, inhalations were unimpeded, therefore, arterial oxygen levels would not be expected to lower.
+Likewise, exhalations were not trapped in a way that would force the hamsters to suffer [re-breathing their own carbon-dioxide](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2044.2006.04767.x) or subject them to the dangers of re-inhaling the infectious viral particles release with each exhalation.

+This study is does not provide support for the recommendation for masking all members of the public to reduce transmission of SARS CoV-2.
+Those citing this study to support wearing masks in the community are inappropriately extrapolating and conflating the experiment's findings to contrive a conclusion the experimental methodology does not allow.

 ## Some studies even question the efficacy of surgical masks in the operating room